 Centsational Girl is the queen of faux built ins.
 Don’t quote me on this, but I think she came up with the idea of dressing up Ikea Billy bookcases with molding and trim to look like custom shelving.
 One of her latest ideas combines Ikea’s Besta and Billy shelves to make library shelves.
 Painting the back of the shelves pink and adding brass light fixtures to the front really makes these bookcases classy.
 Check out more of her shelving transformations here,here, and here.

-This beautiful china cabinet at The Charming Nest totally had me fooled.
+This beautiful china cabinet at A Charming Nest totally had me fooled.
 It looks like it was built into the room, right?
 Nope, these are two Ikea Hemnes cabinets made to look like a single hutch.
 The gorgeous hardware–like those latches on the glass doors–really adds to the effect.

-Another blog with great ideas for faking built ins is Little Green Notebook.
+Another blog with great ideas for faking built-ins is Little Green Notebook.
 Check out this beautiful wardrobe installation, made with Ikea’s Pax units.
 Not only were these cabinets trimmed and painted, the interiors got some stylish touches, too.
 And the mirrors on those doors?
 Genius.

 I love the way Just a Girl styled her faux built ins.
 Aren’t they beautiful?
 The blue painted backs are a really nice touch to these dressed up Ikea Billy bookcases.

-Okay, who wants to make a roadtrip to Ikea with me, now?
+Okay, who wants to make a road trip to Ikea with me, now?
 It’s pretty fun to think of all the possibilities!
 Have you transformed any simple pieces of furniture into something more exciting, lately?